Homepage 'de Luikerwaal' Funny Faces

 Four portraits on a magic lantern slide probably made by Max Dannhorn.

-Magic lantern slides of a clergyman enjoying a glass of wine and another one who is holding and biting a chicken leg. (c1880-86).
-These are two of a series of six vicar slides that all have to do with greed.
-The balding vicar has a mischievous expression; the other looks like a real glutton.
+This is a series of six vicar slides that all have to do with greed.
+The balding vicar who enjoys a glass of whine has a mischievous expression; the other vicars look like a real glutton.
+Slides are made by W.C.
+Hughes, London, c.
+1880-86.

 All rights reserved.